gigalixir/gigalixir-cli/docs/source/main.rst

 #.
 Make sure you have :bash:`pip` installed.
 For help, take a look at the `pip documentation`_.
 #.
 Make sure you have :bash:`python2.7`, not :bash:`python3`.
 #.
-Make sure you are on Linux or OS X.
+Make sure you are on Linux or OS X. Windows users have been using a small Linux instance in the cloud to use GIGALIXIR.
 #.
 Make sure you have a beta invitation.
 If you don't have one, request one using the `beta sign up form`_.
 #.
 Elixir 1.3 is officially supported.
 Elixir 1.4 is known to work, but a lot of the documentation assumes you are on 1.3.
 We are working on officially supporting 1.3.
 You can configure the production version in your `buildpack configuration file`_.
 #.
 Phoenis 1.2 is officially supported.
 Phoenix 1.3 is known to work, but a lot of the documentation assumes you are on 1.2.
 We are working on officially supporting 1.3.
 For a working example of Phoenix 1.3 and Elixir 1.4, see `gigalixir-getting-started-phx-1-3-rc-2`_.